CharlesB91/retro-bank/README.md

   - Link the Heroku app to the repository.
   - Finally click on Deploy.

-## Rationale For Library’s & Modules

-- As mentioned in the bugs section anytime a user would input a decimal value this could sometimes produce a large decimal value.
-To round this uptp the nearest decimal point stack overflow suggested to use from math import ceil (https://stackoverflow.com/questions/9232256/round-up-to-second-decimal-place-in-python).
-- Additionally, to help with styling the programme to ensure certain information stood out I used from colorama import init module.
-The link can be found below in the credits section.

 ## Credits

-- The original inspiration was taken from YouTube tutorial.
+- The original inspiration was taken from the below YouTube tutorial.
 Although the app featured in this tutorial is deployed completely differently with a different data model.
 This allowed me to understand the logic and functionality I needed to build this application. (https://www.youtube.com/watch?v=71X58zIzrgA&list=RDCMUCfgSHpMOBXqmtqufxgVp68g&index=3)
-- The gspread documentation provided amazing guidance for manipulating data in the google sheet. (https://docs.gspread.org/en/latest/user-guide.html)
+- The gspread documentation provided expert guidance for manipulating data in the google sheet. (https://docs.gspread.org/en/latest/user-guide.html)
 - After some googling came across a specific email validator for when a user registers for the first time (https://pypi.org/project/email-validator/)
 - The coloured text and highlighted text effect were taken from YouTube tutorial (https://www.youtube.com/watch?v=u51Zjlnui4Y)